DestructiveReasoning/hasklock/README.md

 Building Hasklock
 -----------------
-As mentioned previously, if it is desired to build Hasklock, you must have ncurses, ghc, and hscurses installed.
+As mentioned previously, if it is desired to build Hasklock, you must have ncurses, ghc, and hscurses installed.<br />
 Building Hasklock can be accomplished as follows:
 ```
 $ git clone https://github.com/DestructiveReasoning/hasklock